greenhas/someday_school/content/docs/about/_index.md

 - added clarifying prepositions
 - added parallel structure to some sentences
 - split some sentences and added subjects
+- I have erred on the side of overusing parentheses; my preference would probably be for commas, but Book of Mormon sentences are long, which leads to a lot of commas, so I wanted to make it clear where parenthetical statements are.

 ### formatting